UoMResearchIT/Airbus-Wing-of-the-Future/README.md

 If you are an RSE looking to develop tooling for Galaxy then generic documentation can be found at: [Developing Galaxy Tools](https://training.galaxyproject.org/training-material/topics/dev/#st-tooldev)

-You could also explore the Galaxy training material for coaching Galaxy administrators, however, this is not necessary to get started and the techniques may not necessarily apply to a self-hosted instance (Galaxy assumed deployment through Ansible, we use Docker Compose). https://training.galaxyproject.org/training-material/topics/admin/
+You could also explore the Galaxy training material for coaching Galaxy administrators, however, this is not necessary to get started and the techniques may not necessarily apply to a self-hosted instance (the Galaxy Training Network assume deployment through Ansible, we use Docker Compose). https://training.galaxyproject.org/training-material/topics/admin/

 ## Reference material